eong2012/keras-semantic-segmentation/notes/blogs/blog.md

 In addition to the Potsdam dataset, ISPRS released a dataset covering the town of Vaihingen, Germany.
 We ran an experiment using U-Net on the Vaihingen dataset resulting in 87.3% overall accuracy on the test set, but did not put further effort into improving upon this result.
 The configuration file for this experiment can be found [here](https://github.com/azavea/keras-semantic-segmentation/blob/develop/src/experiments/3_28_17/vaihingen_unet_all.json).

-TODO talk about ndvi experiment which is still running

 ### Visualization